basbaer/AndroidStudioTemplates/2_biggerFeatures/RecyclerView/readme.txt

 	---------------------------------------

 1. Create a Recycler-View in den Activity's xml-file

 Important:

-Set layout_width and layout_height not do defined values
+Set layout_width and layout_height of the RecyclerView not do defined values (except you do it the 'advanced style')

 	->  build constraints and set:

 	android:layout_width="0dp"
 	android:layout_height="0dp"

 	--> now the width and the height reaches til the linked constraints

 2. Go to the Activity

 3. Create MyAdapter-class

 	Two options:
 		○ click on the red light bulb an open it
 		○ create an new Java Class with RightClick on 'app > java > com.example.<your app name>' and the New > JavaClass